-- 1. Implement program strategies in accordance with South Carolina First Steps Partnership and Program Guidelines, exercise due diligence when selecting program strategies and, when establishing new program strategies, commit to allowing sufficient time for successful implementation (min.
-2 years recommended). - 2.
-Program strategies, including those funded by private and non-state funds, must support one or more First Steps goals (Section 59-152-90(C)(c); Section 59-152-150(C)) and address unmet needs identified in the partnership's needs and resource assessment and Comprehensive Strategic Plan.
-Partnership funds granted by the South Carolina First Steps Board must comply with provisions for use of grant funds contained in the First Steps legislation (Section 59-152-100(A)). - 3.
-Program strategies must utilize the South Carolina First Steps benchmarks and objectives (Profile of the Ready Kindergartner) (Section 59-152-90(C)(b)). - 4.
-Local partnerships must meet 75% of projected to serve for each program implemented by the end of the program year. - 5.
-At least 75% of state funds appropriated for programs must be used by the local partnership for "evidence- based" programs.
+- 1. Implement program strategies in accordance with SC First Steps Partnership and Program Guidelines, exercise due diligence when selecting program strategies and, when establishing new program strategies, commit to allowing sufficient time for successful implementation (min.
+2 years recommended). - Program strategies, including those funded by private and non-state funds, must support one or more First Steps goals (Section 59-152-90(C)(c); Section 59-152-150(C)) and address unmet needs identified in the partnership's needs and resource assessment and Comprehensive Strategic Plan.
+Partnership funds granted by the SC First Steps Board must comply with provisions for use of grant funds contained in the First Steps legislation (Section 59-152-100(A)). - 3.
+Program strategies must utilize the SC First Steps to School Readiness benchmarks and objectives (Profile of the Ready Kindergartner) (Section 59-152-90(C)(b)). - 4.
+At least 75% of state funds appropriated for programs must be used by the local partnership for "evidence-based" programs.
 Not more than 25% of state funds appropriated for programs to a local partnership may be used for "evidence-informed" programs (Section 59-152-100(B)).
-Per First Steps legislation, this provision is based upon the list of evidence-based and evidence-informed programs adopted by the South Carolina First Steps Board of Trustees, posted to the South Carolina First Steps web site. - 6.
-Program strategies must be adequately resourced (staff, funding). - 7.
+Per First Steps legislation, this provision is based upon the list of evidence-based and evidence-informed programs adopted by the SC First Steps Board of Trustees, posted to the SC First Steps web site. - 5.
+Program strategies must be adequately resourced (staff, funding). - 6.
 Partnerships must closely monitor program vendors/contractors to ensure compliance with operational guidelines.
 Partnerships should review contract provisions and the scope of work each year to ensure all program model components and operational guidelines are addressed.
-Vendor contracts for program strategies shall include as an attachment, the applicable current year's First Steps program guidelines for that strategy. - 8.
+Vendor contracts for program strategies shall include as an attachment, the applicable current year's First Steps program guidelines for that strategy. - 7.
 State funds appropriated for Partnership services are intended for use within the geographical boundaries of each individual partnership.
 Partnership strategies may on a limited basis and with approval by the partnership's board serve clients not geographically located within the partnership's service area if strong justification exists for such services to be provided.
 Examples include but are not limited to: high-risk families living just outside the county but within close proximity to partnership programs; and child care providers not located within the county but serving a substantial number of high-risk children from the partnership's service area.
-In such cases, partnership staff are required to inform, coordinate, and collaborate with the local First Steps partnership in which the client is located. - 9.
-Partnership executive directors and staff must ensure complete and accurate data is collected to measure program results and client satisfaction, including accurate and complete data entered in the First Steps Data Collection System as required. - 10.
-Program strategies using local district resources within a school district must be conducted only with approval of the district's board of trustees (Section 59-152-100(D)). - 11.
+In such cases, partnership staff are required to inform, coordinate, and collaborate with the local First Steps partnership in which the client is located. - 8.
+Partnership executive directors and staff must ensure complete and accurate data is collected to measure program results and client satisfaction, including accurate and complete data entered in the First Steps Data Collection System as required. - 9.
+Program strategies using local district resources within a school district must be conducted only with approval of the district's board of trustees (Section 59-152-100(D)). - 10.
 Partnership staff and volunteers who work directly with children shall be subject to SLED checks prior to hiring.
-Contractors must be able to provide this documentation upon request. - 12.
-Per the partnership's grant agreement with South Carolina First Steps, partnerships are responsible for reporting suspected child abuse, neglect, or dependency, as defined and required by applicable law. - 13.
+Contractors must be able to provide this documentation upon request. - 11.
+Per the partnership's grant agreement with SC First Steps, partnerships are responsible for reporting suspected child abuse, neglect, or dependency, as defined and required by applicable law. - 12.
 Partnerships shall keep a waiting list of all program applicants who cannot be served due to the program's reaching its service capacity.

-SOUTH CAROLINA FIRST STEPS APPROVED RISK FACTORS:
+SC FIRST STEPS APPROVED RISK FACTORS:

 Child is defined as a preschool-aged child from the prenatal stage to entry into five-year-old kindergarten.
-(Section 59- 152-25(E))
+(Section 59-152-25(E))